 The name must start with a letter.

 Subsequent characters in the name can be numeric, alphabetic or the underscore character.

 The name may end with a # or \$ symbol.

 The name must not be an AGK BASIC keyword.

-- Variables may be explicitly declared before they are used. - When variables are declared, float variable names need not end with a # symbol and string variables need not end with \$. - Use #option_explicit to make the declaration of variables compulsory. - Use #constant to create named constants. - Traditionally, named constants have names in uppercase. - Real and string named constants must not end with a # or \$ symbol. - If variables are declared explicitly, they will appear in a Variables list near the top of the Edit window. - All named constants appear in a Constants list near the top of the Edit window.
+- Variables may be explicitly declared before they are used. - When variables are declared, float variable names need not end with a # symbol and string variables need not end with \$. - Use #option_explicit if you wish the declaration of variables to be compulsory. - Use #constant to create named constants. - Traditionally, named constants have names in uppercase. - Real and string named constants must not end with a # or \$ symbol.